CankatCS/CankatCS/README.md

 ###

-<p align="left">Hi there!
-I'm Cankat, a Back-End developer by day, currently working in the aviation industry's loyalty department.
+<p align="left">a Back-End developer by day, currently working in the aviation industry's loyalty department.
 I’m fluent in Java, Spring Boot and all things Back-End.
 You can often find me coding my way through some simple projects to test out new features that i am learning.<br><br>When I'm not busy optimizing databases and stuff, I'm diving into Artificial Intelligence and Data Science.
 It's an exciting journey where I get to play with algorithms and make sense of data in cool, machine-learnt ways.
 Let’s say I’m on a mission to make Back-End smart (and maybe a little charming, too 🤔).</p>

 ###